apifest/apifest/README.md

 * **Setup Global errors**

 The ApiFest Mapping Server enables you to customize the error responses that are not related to a specific mapping configuration.
-For instance, when there is no mapping for a resource the default ApiFest Mapping Server response is:
+For instance, when there is no mapping for a resource the default ApiFest Mapping Server response for 404 Status Code will be returned:

 Status Code HTTP 404
 Content-Type application/json
 {"error":"Not found"}

 You can customize the content of that response using an XML file that describes your custom global errors.